Dictionary » Adjective Words » Conceited – Meaning, Definition, Synonyms and Antonyms

 Definition

-Conceited describes a personality trait characterized by excessive pride in one’s own qualities, accomplishments, or appearance, often without justification.
-People who are conceited tend to overvalue their worth and may display boastful behavior, dismissive attitudes toward others, or a constant need for validation.
-While confidence is healthy, conceited behavior crosses into arrogance, leading to strained relationships and lack of self-awareness.
-In literature, social conversations, or psychology, the word is often used to caution against narcissism or ego-driven attitudes.
-Recognizing the difference between confidence and conceit is crucial for building mutual respect, humility, and emotional intelligence in personal and professional settings.
+Conceited describes a personality trait characterized by excessive pride in one’s own qualities, accomplishments, or appearance, often without solid justification.
+People who are conceited tend to overvalue their worth and may show boastful behavior, dismissive attitudes, or a constant need for validation.
+While healthy confidence is grounded in reality, conceited behavior crosses into arrogance, which can create friction in both personal and professional relationships.
+In literature, everyday social conversations, and psychology, the word is often used as a caution against ego-driven thinking.
+If you want clearer communication and better relationships, it helps to distinguish confidence from conceit and notice when self-belief becomes disrespect for others.

 Etymology

 The word conceited comes from the past participle of the verb “conceit,” which originally meant “to form an idea or concept.”
 It evolved from Middle English conceit, borrowed from Old French conceite, which came from Latin concipere, meaning “to take in or conceive.”
-Over time, especially in the 17th century, the meaning shifted from a general idea to a person having a favorable—often exaggerated—idea of themselves.
-Eventually, “conceited” took on its modern meaning: someone who thinks too highly of themselves, often with little regard for reality or the feelings of others.
+Over time—especially around the 17th century—the meaning shifted from a general idea to a person having a favorable (often exaggerated) idea of themselves.
+Eventually, conceited took on its modern sense: someone who thinks too highly of themselves, often with little regard for reality or other people’s feelings.

 Example Sentences

-• He was so conceited that he refused to listen to anyone else’s opinion.
+• He was so conceited that he refused to listen to anyone else’s opinion during the meeting.

-• She seemed friendly at first, but her conceited remarks soon changed that impression.
+• She seemed friendly at first, but her conceited comments quickly made the conversation uncomfortable.

-• It’s hard to work with someone so conceited—they think they’re always right.
+• It’s hard to work with someone so conceited—they act like they’re always right, even when evidence suggests otherwise.

 Conceited Synonyms